Divorce Attorney in Houston, Texas

-Once you decide the marriage is over, our divorce attorney in Houston, TX will begin the divorce process for you by filing an Original Petition for Divorce on your behalf in the county in which you live.
+Once you decide the marriage is over, our divorce attorney in Houston, TX will begin the divorce process for you by filing an Original Petition for Filing a divorce in Houston, TX.
+Divorce on your behalf in the county in which you live.
 You must be a resident of that county for at least 90 days.
 The divorce petition identifies the spouses and sets out the relief the divorcing spouse is requested.
-The relief requested generally consists of child custody, visitation, child support, property division and a temporary restraining order.
+The relief requested generally consists of child custody and visitation, child support, property division and a temporary restraining order.
 The petition gives the court a general idea of what the issues are and what the spouses want.

 Temporary Restraining Order (TRO)